opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 limit
 """""""
 Default limit size of 10240 packets is to much.
 The creators recommended value 1000 for sub 10Gbit/s connections.
+The default limit will never reached for sub 10Gbit/s WAN connections.
+Before that could happen FQ_CoDeL would already take action.
+So it's healthy to reduce limit.

 The over-large packet limit leads to bad results during slow start on some benchmarks.
 Reducing it too low could impact new flow start.

-However there is a problem with FQ_CoDel implementation in FreeBSD (as well OpenBSD), that causes CPU hogging and excessive logging when set to 1000.
+However there is a problem with FQ_CoDel implementation in FreeBSD (as well OpenBSD), that causes CPU hogging and excessive logging, this is more visible when set to 1000.
 Which causes a backpush and additional unwanted latency.

 **For now its best to have limit at default.**

 ..
 Note::

-        There is already a BUG opened for this and an email chain from one of the CoDeL creators
+        There is already a BUG opened for this and an email chain from one of the CoDeL creators.
+        This problem is overall affecting the performance, its not specific only to limit parameter, and more so the more TCP flows are present

 flows